calrissian/accumulo-recipes/store/entity-store/README.md

 The referential integrity bit is quite important to what makes this store useful.
 Many graph databases tend to want to control the identifier creation layer to guarantee referential integrity.
 This often forces users to make very bad design decisions as they need to query 2 vertices before they can link an edge to them.
 Further, if they know they may need those vertices further, they end up writing caching mechanisms to stick as many of the vertices in memory as possible.
 This breaks down with large graphs and eliminates the possiblity for bulk ingest in most cases (in fact, many graph databases like Titan and Neo4j allow you to turn off referential integrity so you can bulk ingest but you are still stuck using their identification scheme).

 What if an id was just a string and it was up to the user to determine what it meant, how unique it should be, and even more importantly, how it was created?
 When we model data in a SQL database, the first thing we ask ourselves is "what makes each row unique?".
 We tend to model entities the same way.
-Where the tuples that make the entity unique from other entities are used to construct that entity's id.
+Where the attributes that make the entity unique from other entities are used to construct that entity's id.
 When an entity's id can be based on some natural key of properties that make it unique, it also becomes deterministic.
 Further, links to other entities also become deterministic.
 In this way, entities can point to other entities by knowing simple things about the entities in which they point.
 The nice part of this scheme is that it doesn't forbid you from still querying an entity to link to it when the id is not so straightforward, it just gives you the ability to link to ids without querying when it's possible.